ladmeyer/lockemeyer.com/content/vienna.md

 **2/16** -- Didn't do much besides attend German class in the morning.

 **2/17** -- Went to the Naschmarkt in the morning.
-Very cool open-air market with endless stalls selling various foodstuffs and also flea market junk/treasure, but was a little overwhelmings.
+Very cool open-air market with endless stalls selling various foodstuffs and also flea market junk/treasure, but was a little overwhelming.
 Would like to go back once in a better mood.

+**2/18** -- Jogged around the 5th district, which was a nicely re-invigorating experience.
+Caught up on homework and practiced clarinet in preparation for upcoming rehearsals.

+**2/19** -- Went on another run in the morning, felt similarly great.
+I followed the path of the U4 line into the 6th district -- turns out running is a really great way to get to know a city.
+Later in the day, attended the second meeting of the acoustics class, which was again very interesting.
+Talked a lot about decibels, hearing loss thresholds.

+**2/20** -- Very full and satisfying day.
+Following morning German class, had a piano coaching with Chihiro Gordon (also my professor for the chamber music workshop class).
+I brought Debussy's Premiere Rhapsody to work on, since its the piece I'm considering playing for next year's concerto competition at Williams.
+Since it was my first time playing the piece with an accompanist, things were fairly choppy throughout our first run-through.
+Over the course of the hour, though, I got a lot of good feedback (sustained airflow big one to remember; I feel like this is an aspect of my playing that always suffers when I haven't been in lessons for a while) and felt poised to make great progress on the piece in the coming days.
+Later, had rehearsals for Tarantella (w/ oboe + flute) and Heimatlied (w/ piano and vocalist).
+Both went well.